Separate names with a comma.

 Somewhat related to this discussion, when I moved to Texas, I first lived in a condominium in Brownsville that had air conditioning, and my car had air conditioning.
 I was not used to the kind of heat we had in the Rio Grande Valley, and couldn't get used to it as long as I was living in an air conditioned place and driving an air conditioned car.
 My time at work was miserable.
 I had to use Gold Bond powder in order to walk, given the heat rash that I had gotten, and which would just start to alleviate during a weekend, only to start all over again on Monday.

 Later, when I moved to a house in Los Fresnos that didn't have air conditioning, I thought I'd buy a window conditioner or two in order to make the house livable, and meanwhile try to get by with fans.
 After a couple of fairly miserable days trying to sleep in that kind of heat, I got used to it.
-Although I still feel the heat, of course, I found that a fan was sufficient.
+Although I still felt the heat, of course, I found that a fan was sufficient.
 My rash went away and never returned.

 When I bought a new car, I purposefully bought one without air conditioning.
 When I got married, my wife made me have air conditioning put into it, but it never worked well, or for long.